alexsander-projects/sql-app-project/README.md

 - Don't forget to change `terraform.tfvars` to set vm admin username, storage account key etc;

-- The Virtual machines password will NOT be on the output, instead they can be securely found in the `terraform.tfstate` file.
+- The Virtual machines password will NOT be on the output, instead they can be securely found in the `terraform.tfstate` file; the sql server password will also be there.

 ## Before we start